 watershed.less file, click the Upload Less File button and find the file on your computer:

-@gray-darker properties.
-It is not possible to customize other colors in the
+Please note: It is not possible to customize report colors in the

 watershed.less file.
-See above for chart color customization.
+See below for chart color customization.

 watershed.less file is uploaded, it will take some time for the changes to be reset in your browser’s cache.
 We recommend that you clear your browser’s cache, log out and back in, and then refresh your browser until you see the results.

 The Custom Chart Colors option allows you to set the colors on Watershed's charts and graphs.
-Colors can be set at the organization, measure and card level.
+Colors can be set at the organization, measure and report level.

 Setting Organization Chart Colors